-Working with over 4,000 local people in the Rwenzori region of Uganda, our Sustainable Trade Programme was developed in 2011 to enable parents to send their children to school.
+Working with over 4000 local people, our Sustainable Trade Programme was developed in 2011 to enable parents to increase their incomes so they could afford to send their children to school.

-Our aim at TK Maxx and Homesense is to help parents ensure their children complete primary education.
+Our aim at Homesense and TK Maxx is to help parents ensure their children complete primary education.
 We do this by helping them increase their income from the production and sale of coffee, cocoa, cotton and crafts.
-We’re proud to be able to sell their products in our stores, from award-winning Rwenzori coffee to traditional handmade crafts.
+We’re proud to be able to sell their products in our stores from award-winning Rwenzori coffee to traditional handmade crafts.

-Our beautiful baskets are handmade using traditional techniques.
-Income from just two baskets pays for a child's schooling for a term.
+Our beautiful handmade baskets are made using traditional techniques.
+The income from just two baskets could pay for a child's schooling for a term.

-Since the project began over 4,000 local people have benefited from increased income and more children are completing primary school education.
-When you include their families too - over 28,000 people are indirectly impacted.
+Since the project began over 4000 local people have benefited from increased income.
+And when you include their families too, over 28,000 people are indirectly impacted and more children are completing primary school education.